Dilbert66/esphome-vistaECP/README.md

 	- "alarm_keypress",  Parameter: "keys" where keys can be any sequence of keys accepted by your panel.
 For example to arm in night mode you set keys to be "xxxx33" where xxxx is your access code.

+	- "alarm_keypress_partition",  Parameters: "keys","partition" where keys can be any sequence of keys accepted by your panel and partition is  1 - 3.
+For example to arm in night mode  on partition 1 you set keys to be "xxxx33" and partition to be "1"  where xxxx is your access code.

     - "set_zone_fault",Parameters: "zone","fault" where zone is a zone from 9 - 48 and fault is 0 or 1 (0=ok, 1=open)
        The zone number will depend on what your expander address is set to.

 ## Wiring